agilesix/shai-hulud-response/MANUAL_RUN.md

 - Results are sent to the webhook asynchronously (Production Mode only)
 - The scanner uses reduced CPU priority to avoid impacting system performance
 - Test-case directories are automatically excluded from scanning
-- The IOC list is downloaded fresh on each run from GitHub
+- **The IOC list (`compromised-packages.txt`) is automatically downloaded from the public GitHub repo on each run - no manual download needed**
 - Local Testing Mode doesn't require any secrets or webhook configuration